Meet Our Team

 Christina L. Diley

-Counselor, RMHCI (she/her)
+Counselor, MS, RMHCI (she/her)

 I’m Christina, a mental health counselor dedicated to providing compassionate and individualized care that fosters a safe and supportive environment.
 With a person-centered approach, I believe in the importance of creating a space where you can explore your thoughts and emotions freely.
 By incorporating creative interventions (art, writing, and other expressive techniques), I encourage clients to engage in the therapeutic process in ways that resonate with them personally.
 I am committed to honoring each client’s journey, and strive to empower individuals to navigate life’s challenges, cultivate personal growth, and achieve meaningful change.